RJMGroen/ProgAssigment_GettingAndCleaningData/README.md

    - The names starting with t are changed to Time_ to indicate more clearly these measurements are from the time domain.
    - The names starting with f are changed to Freq_ to indicate more clearly these measurements are from the frequency domain.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+This gives us a dataset with 180 rows (30 subjects x 6 activities).
+For every combination the average of the 66 of the measurement variables is calculated.